piskvorky/gensim/docs/src/auto_examples/tutorials/run_annoy.rst

-The `Annoy Approximate Nearest Neighbors Oh Yeah
+The `Annoy "Approximate Nearest Neighbors Oh Yeah"
 <https://github.com/spotify/annoy>`_ library enables similarity queries with
 a Word2Vec model.
 The current implementation for finding k nearest neighbors in a vector space in gensim has linear complexity via brute force in the